 9 reasons why Operational Excellence fails and how you can avoid these pitfalls

 1. The company leaders don’t know enough about Operational Excellence and they “start with OpEx” for the wrong reasons.

 Sometimes companies start Operational Excellence initiatives because “everyone is doing it” or because competitors invest in Operational Excellence.
 Similarly, local branches of a company are often forced to start with OpEx because the company headquarters has decided that’s the way to go.
 In such cases, organizations often don’t have the required knowledge, expertise and resources to start and get good results with OpEx.

-Lesson 1: Only start with OpEx if you are convinced that OpEx will give you good benefits and if you have sufficient OpEx knowledge, expertise and resources on board.
+Lesson 1: Only start with OpEx if you are convinced that it will give you good benefits and if you have sufficient OpEx knowledge, expertise and resources on board.
 Don’t know whether you’re ready yet or whether OpEx is right for you?
 Or do you need help with the preparation and/or implementation of OpEx?
-Look for reliable external partners!
+Look for reliable external partners and learn from Operational Excellence business cases!
 The lack of knowledge, expertise and resources within your own organization should never be a showstopper for the optimization of your processes.

 2. OpEx is often considered as a collection of tools rather than a culture

 Do you think that implementing a lean or six-sigma program will give you Operational Excellence?
 Then you are wrong, and you are not alone!
 Operational Excellence is a philosophy, a company culture.
 If you want to reap the true benefits of OpEx you will need more than a few shiny tools or methodologies.
 You will need (among other things) a model for leading the cultural change that comes with any OpEx introduction.